 stable ownerships with no threat of development.
 The perfect ranch neighborhood!!

-Gramma with rhyolite palisades mountains studded with Juniper, Emory and Grey Oaks.
-Excellent
+and Sideoats Gramma with rhyolite palisades mountains studded with Juniper, Emory and Grey

-grasses and Chihuahuan Desert plants provide habitat for the native animals, livestock and the
+Oaks.
+Excellent grasses and Chihuahuan Desert plants provide habitat for the native animals,

 Cottonwoods, Arizona Ash, Desert Willow, and other riparian vegetation.
 This diversity of plants

 especially near and around the springs and riparian areas are unequaled in the Trans Pecos Region.

 This is historic ranching country and represents some of the best cow/calf range in West Texas.